Nuclear state and level densities of actinides with the shell-model Monte Carlo

+where $\varphi_k = \frac{k\pi}{J_s + 1/2}$ are quadrature points with $k = -J_s, ... , J_s$ and $J_s$ being the maximum possible spin in the model space.
+The projected densities $\rho_M$ can be calculated using an equation similar to Eq.~(\ref{eq_rho}) but with the projected thermal energies $E_M$ replacing the thermal energy $E$.
+The NLDs $\tilde\rho$ are then given by $\tilde\rho =\rho_{M=0}$ ($\tilde\rho =\rho_{M=1/2}$) for even-mass (odd-mass) nuclei~\cite{Alhassid2015}.
+The Fourier sum in Eq. (\ref{eq_proj}) can lead to non-positive $M$-projected traces for non-zero $M$, resulting in a sign problem for $M\neq 0$ at very low temperatures.
 Figure \ref{fig_NLDs} shows the NLDs calculated with the SMMC.
-For the three nuclei where Oslo method data is available, the SMMC results show excellent agreement both at low energies and near the neutron separation energies.
+The SMMC results show good agreement with Oslo method data (solid squares), counting of low-lying levels (red histograms), and neutron resonance data (red triangle) at the neutron separation energy $S_n$.
 Table \ref{table_sn} provides the calculated and measured values of the NLDs at the neutron separation energies.
-The NLDs at these energies are needed explicitly by the Oslo method and are usually estimated via neutron resonance spacing data and the spin cut-off model.
+The NLDs at these energies are needed explicitly by the Oslo method, and are usually estimated via neutron resonance spacing data and the spin-cutoff model.

 The spin (as well as parity) distribution of level densities is another important input in the calculation of nuclear reaction rates~\cite{Rauscher1997}.
 This spin distribution is also necessary for calculating total level densities from the measured average neutron resonance spacings~\cite{Schiller2000}.
-Typically, it is assumed that at the neutron resonance energy the spin distribution follows the spin-cutoff model~\cite{Ericson1960}.
+Typically, it is assumed that at the neutron resonance energy the spin distribution follows the spin-cutoff model~\cite{Ericson1960}

 where $\sigma$ is the spin-cutoff parameter, which depends on $E_x$ and is related to a thermal moment of inertia $I$ by $\sigma^2=IT/\hbar^2$.

 Assuming that both parities have equal densities at $S_n$, the average s-wave neutron resonance spacing $D_0$ of the target nucleus in the neutron resonance experiment (i.e., the nucleus with one neutron fewer than the nucleus whose NLD is being considered) can be related to the spin-dependent level densities by